ankaAR/bestiario5e/_creatures/naergoth-bladelord.md

 ***Multiataque.*** Naergoth makes three attacks, either with his longsword or longbow.
 He can use Life Drain in place of one longsword attack.

-***Life Drain.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 pies, un objetivo.
+***Life Drain.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 20 (5d6 + 3) necrotic damage.
 The target must succeed on a DC 15 Constitution saving throw or its hit point maximum is reduced by an amount equal to the damage taken.
 This reduction lasts until the target finishes a long rest.
 The target dies if this effect reduces its hit point maximum to 0.

-***Longsword.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 pies, un objetivo.
+***Longsword.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 9 (1d8 + 5) slashing damage, or 10 (1d10 + 5) if used with two hands, plus 10 (3d6) necrotic damage.

 ***Longbow.*** Ranged Weapon Attack: +5 to hit, range 150/600 pies, un objetivo.
 Impacto: 5 (1d8 + 1) puntos de daño perforante plus 10 (3d6) necrotic damage.